ziudeso/naba-comfyui-nvidia-docker/README.md

 After the download is complete, click "Refresh" on the WebUI and "Queue Prompt"

-Depending on the workflow, some "cutom nodes" might be needed.
+Depending on the workflow, some "custom nodes" might be needed.
 Those should usually be available in the "Manager"'s "Install Missing Custom Nodes".
 Other needed files could be found on [HuggingFace](https://huggingface.co/) or [CivitAI](https://civitai.com/).

-"Custom nodes" should be installed using the "Manager" unless as the ability to manually install those is dependent on the `security_levels` selected.
+"Custom nodes" should be installed using the "Manager".
+The ability to install those manually depends on the `security_levels` selected.

 # 3. Docker image